 - Livestock reconstitution AREVA Mongol and COGEGOBI have implemented livestock reconstitution program since 2007.
 Because of the rude winter conditions of 2006-2007, many herder families lost their livestock which is the only life source for them.
 The livestock reconstitution project has been implemented in Zuunbayan bag since 2011.
 Today Zuunbayan bag has over 450 families in total out of which 55 are herding families with over 12.1 thousand heads of livestock.

-Six families were selected by vote during the Zuunbayan bag residents meeting organized in August 25th of 2014.
-The selected six families received in total 52 animals including 25 female sheep, 25 female goats, 1 male sheep and 1 male goat under the project.
+The selected families receive in total 52 animals including 25 female sheep, 25 female goats, 1 male sheep and 1 male goat under the project.
 These herder families will benefit for longtime, even they give back this livestock in 2 years keeping the young ones.

 - Support against Foot – and – mouth disease.
 In January 2014, an epidemic of foot-and-mouth disease broke out in Sukhbaatar and Dornogobi aimags.
 The management of AREVA Mongol decided to support herders and sent food to 170 herder households whose livestock were slaughtered in Bayandelger, Dariganga and Ongon villages of Sukhbaatar province.